frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s6.webp" style="width:100%">
       <figcaption>7.
 Next, draw the 5mm pitch 12T and 36T pulleys.
 Use a line to connect the two pulleys.
-Use the <code>#PulleyPD_5mm()</code> function to calculate the pitch diameters of the pulleys.
+Use the <code>#PulleyPD_5mm()</code> function from the Origin Cube featurescript you inserted at the beginning to calculate the pitch diameters of the pulleys.
 Also space the 36T pulley to be 0.25" from the vertical tube.
 This step fully constrains the location of the gears.</figcaption>
     </figure>
   </div>